-We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
+We maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2024.
 The credit facility is available for working capital and other general corporate purposes.
 The credit facility provides for the issuance of standby letters of credit in an amount not to exceed \$17.5 million outstanding at any time and with a term not to exceed 365 days.
 The commercial line of credit provides for the issuance of commercial letters of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
 The credit facility will mature on December 1, 2024.
 The credit facility is secured by a first-priority security interest in substantially all of the personal property (but not the real property) of the borrowers and guarantors.
-Amounts borrowed under the credit facility bear interest at a daily simple SOFR rate plus a margin of 1.35% per annum.